 Cost benefit, long term safety and low side effect profile

 The new migraine specific CGRP medications are exciting to both the market and patients.
 However, they are not without side effects or even lack of effectiveness in many patients.
 Side effects are one of the most talked about topics in our private Facebook group.
-Many are burned out by the number of medications they have tried.
-As well as the copious side effects and those which have failed to provide relief.
+Many in the migraine community are burned out by the number of medications they have tried.
+As well as the copious side effects as well as those which have failed to provide relief.